Vijayakumar0811/GAME_PROGRAM-EX--8/README.md

 ## Result
-A landscape was successfully created and enhanced with:
-- A layered, textured material using `M_Landscape`.
-- Static mesh fol
+A landscape was successfully created in Unreal Engine and a custom landscape material was applied using multiple texture layers.
+Foliage such as trees, grass, and bushes was added to the terrain, resulting in a realistic and visually appealing outdoor environment.